Jumio/mobile-cordova/README.md

 ### iOS

-You also need to copy those files to the "ios/Assets" folder for Cordova to recognize them.
+You also need to copy those files to the `ios/Assets` folder for Cordova to recognize them.

 ### Android

-You need to copy those files to the assets folder of your Android project (Path: "app/src/main/assets/")
+You need to copy those files to the assets folder of your Android project (Path: `app/src/main/assets/`)

 # FAQ

+## Android Issues
 This is a list of common __Android build issues__ and how to resolve them:
 * `AAPT: error: resource android:attr/lStar not found` is resolved [in this Stackoverflow post](https://stackoverflow.com/a/70492116/1297835)
 * `Build-tool 32.0.0 is missing DX` (on Windows) -  [in this Stackoverflow post](https://stackoverflow.com/a/68430992/1297835)